- Diversity & Inclusion

 - Three (3) Letters of Recommendation

-- GRE Percentile Scores for General Exam or the Biochemistry subject exam (we will accept the subject scores instead of, or in addition to, the general scores)
+- GRE Percentile Scores for General Exam or the Chemistry subject exam (we will accept the subject scores instead of, or in addition to, the general scores)

-- A GRE Biochemistry subject exam is strongly encouraged (but not required)
+- A GRE Chemistry subject exam is strongly encouraged (but not required)